 You’ve suffered a water loss.
 While you are waiting for help to arrive, below are helpful tips to help deal with the damage:

-- Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+- Water Source: It is very important to shut off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Remove as much standing water as possible, using towels or a mop.
 (Don’t use the vacuum cleaner.)

-- Carpeting: Blot wet carpet with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpeting with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid walking on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Do not wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

-- Doors: Close all doors in affected areas to restrict smoke odors as much as possible.
+- Doors: Close all doors in affected rooms to localize smoke odors as much as possible.

-- Food Items: Don’t consume any food exposed to smoke or canned items that have been exposed to excessive heat.
+- Food Items: Don’t consume food exposed to smoke or canned items that have been exposed to excessive heat.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape two pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!